 Operate in conformity with CSU and chancellor policy.
 5 CCR § 42665.

-A CSU system auxiliary organization is required to follow regulations and policies applicable to campus auxiliary organizations.
-In applying the regulations, where the term “president” or “campus” is used, “Chancellor” and “California State University system” shall be substituted.
+A CSU system auxiliary organization is required to follow regulations and policies applicable to university auxiliary organizations.
+In applying the regulations, where the term “president” or “campus” or “university” is used, “Chancellor” and “California State University system” shall be substituted.
 5 CCR § 42666(a).
 Regulations applying to student body organizations do not apply to CSU system auxiliary organizations nor does the governing board composition requirement.
 See 5 CCR § 42666(b)-(c).

 Application of State Law and CSU Policy to Auxiliary Organizations

 State Law and CSU Policy generally do not apply to CSU Auxiliary Organizations unless the associated law or policy expressly references auxiliary organizations.
-In addition, the Operating Agreement between the CSU and each auxiliary organization requires the auxiliary organization to maintain and operate in accordance with all applicable laws, regulations and CSU and Campus rules, regulations, and policies.
+In addition, the Operating Agreement between the CSU and each auxiliary organization requires the auxiliary organization to maintain and operate in accordance with all applicable laws, regulations and CSU and University rules, regulations, and policies.

 CSU policies are publicly posted and the policies referenced in this compliance summary can be found in the CSU Policy Library.